parisjug/jchateau-site/src/site/markdown/the-team.md

 #### Mr president ####

 Charles Sabourdin is Architect Freelancer.
 Mostly focus on Java, Linux and Kubernetes with a drop of Security.
-Charles is all about sharing and giving back to the community.
+Charles is all about community.
 Firstly, involve in [Paris Linux User Group](https://parinux.org), he joined [Paris Java User Group](https://www.parisjug.org) at its very beginning and took care of the recording, editing and delivering of the video and, believe me, that was not that simple 10 years ago.
-He pursue his engagement into Devoxx France Steering Committee and took care of Devoxx France’s keynotes for several years.
-He was ParisJUG’s Leader for a very long time including for the 10-year anniversary.
-He is still involved in [Paris Java User Group](https://www.parisjug.org) but also into this new adventure: (Jchateau.org)
+He has been ParisJUG’s Leader for a some time.
+He often speak at technical conferences and meetup.

-####Just Jean####
+#### Just Jean ####

 Jean Bisutti is a Java consultant working at Zenika.
 He previously helped on [SoCraTes France](https://socrates-fr.github.io/).
 Now he is glad to help in disorganising JChateau.
 Jean is also the creator of [QuickPerf](https://github.com/quick-perf/quickperf).